Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 Dark circles and periorbital region

-Deep dark circles — that dark groove between the lower eyelid and the cheek — are a frequent complaint.
+Deep dark circles — that dark groove between the lower eyelid and the cheek — are a frequent concern.
 Filling this area is delicate and requires a refined technique, as the skin there is extremely thin.
 I use specific low-density products and apply them with a cannula to minimise risks.
 The result is a softening of the groove that eliminates that permanent tired appearance.
-For more complex cases involving excess skin or fat bags, blepharoplasty may be the best indication.
+For more complex cases involving excess skin or under-eye bags, blepharoplasty may be the best option.

 Temples